MarlinFirmware/MarlinDocumentation/_basics/troubleshooting.md

 ### No LCD / SD on ReARM?
 As seen in this [Chris's Basement video](//youtu.be/H-c8UTg-EMU), the RRD display doesn't always work on first install.
 It didn't even light up.
 A custom adapter is needed with the ReARM.
 See [this issue](//github.com/MarlinFirmware/Marlin/pull/7390#issuecomment-320371735), and [this issue](//github.com/MarlinFirmware/Marlin/issues/11927#issuecomment-441435170), and [this page](//github.com/wolfmanjm/universal-panel-adapter).

+### G29 Probing Failed!
+Marlin uses the `Z_PROBE_LOW_POINT` value to prevent the probe from pressing too hard against the bed and getting damaged.
+A value of -2 works well for a flat and level bed, but if the bed isn't trammed yet, the probe may exceed the low point and trigger a "Probing Failed" error.
+To prevent this from happening, change the setting to something like -10 during initial setup, and then you can change it back after the bed is perfectly trammed.

 ### FTDI USB Bandwidth
 At 115K baud use 167 latency, 192 USB block request.
 As one goes up the other goes down.